Copper(II) chloride: In organic synthesis

 Copper(II) chloride has some highly specialized applications in the synthesis of organic compounds.
-It affects chlorination of aromatic hydrocarbons—this is often performed in the presence of aluminium oxide.
+It affects the chlorination of aromatic hydrocarbons—this is often performed in the presence of aluminium oxide.
 It is able to chlorinate the alpha position of carbonyl compounds:

-This reaction is performed in a polar solvent such as dimethylformamide (DMF), often in the presence of lithium chloride, which accelerates the reaction.
+This reaction is performed in a polar solvent such as dimethylformamide, often in the presence of lithium chloride, which accelerates the reaction.